dilungasr/reuse/README.md

 reuse --use ~/projects/myproject/myconfig.yaml
 ```

-or even simply, with the help of **@** we can refer to the root of your project and thus you can place your config file at any subdirectory or using any name and simply access it with **@** simbol.
+or even easier, with the help of **@** you can refer to the root of your project.
+For example:

 ```shell
 reuse -u @myconfig.toml #reads myconfig.toml in the root of our project folder